A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

-The essential role of turbulence can thus be summarized as `deferred mixing'.
-In the outer part of an SGC, turbulence seeds the formation of sub-clouds and amplifies their density, so that the collision between sub-clouds and the drag force on them are both negligible.
-This preserves the broad distribution of $j$, allowing sub-clouds with low $j$ to approach the central region of a halo without being mixed with sub-clouds with high $j$.
-However, as the low-$j$ sub-clouds approach the inner SGC, collision and mixing between them become important.
-The efficient dissipation of energy and mixing of $j$ can then drive a gas inflow to feed the central black hole.
+The essential role of turbulence can thus be summarized as `deferred mixing', as discussed in \S\ref{ssec:growing-main}.
 In the absence of a strong disturbance, the inflow is expected to be steady, producing a quasi-equilibrium state in which the gas inflow balances gas consumption by star formation, BH growth and associated feedback.
-Such a mode of BH growth, modeled in \citetalias{moTwophaseModelGalaxy2024}, is referred to as the `{\texteem continuous mode}' in the following.
+This is the continuous mode of BH growth defined in this paper.
 However, in the presence of a strong disturbance, such as that associated with a strong merger, the collision of sub-clouds and the mixing of angular momentum can occur over a large volume of the SGC.
 This produces a temporary surge in the gas inflow that can overwhelm the outflow generated by the feedback from the existing BH and stars, leading to the formation of a massive SNF nucleus that can power a `burst' of BH growth.
-In this case, the feedback may become `positive', since the outflow generated by it provides an additional source to compress and mix the gas.
-This mode of BH growth will be referred to as the `{\texteem bursty mode}' in the following.
-The effect of the deferred mixing of sub-clouds on the distribution of $j$ is schematically illustrated in Fig.~\ref{fig:am-redistribute}a.
-A sharply peaked, centralized distribution forms via efficient mixing in the inner region of an SGC, on top of a broad distribution expected from the lack of mixing in the outer SGC.
+In this case, the feedback may become `positive', since the outflow generated by it provides an additional source to compress and mix the gas (see \citetalias{moTwophaseModelGalaxy2024}).
+This mode of BH growth is referred to as the bursty mode in the paper.
+The effect of the deferred mixing of sub-clouds on the distribution of $j$ has been schematically illustrated in Fig.~\ref{fig:am-redistribute}a: a sharply peaked, centralized distribution forms via efficient mixing in the inner region of an SGC, on top of a broad distribution expected from the lack of mixing in the outer SGC.
 Note that the net angular momentum of the SGC is not necessarily different from that of a dynamically-cold disk.
 Instead, it is the turbulence that continuously redistributes $j$ and generates low-$j$ sub-clouds to feed the central region.